ysoh286/honours-project-2017/interactr/README.md

 # interactr

 A prototype package for customising simple interactions onto R plots.
-This version is now no longer maintained as of 24/08/2017.
+This version is will no longer maintained as of 31/10/2017.

-The package is now maintained in a new repository [here]()
+The package will be maintained in a new repository [here](https://github.com/ysoh286/interactr).